-If your dog occasionally barks at night, he is likely just showing his loyalty, and you likely don’t want to discourage this behavior.
+If your pet occasionally barks, he is likely just showing his loyalty, and you likely don’t want to discourage this behavior.

 Boredom can play a significant role in trigging your dog’s nighttime barking.
-Stimulating toys your dog can play with at night is a great way to solve his boredom without disturbing the rest of the house.
+Stimulating toys your pup can play with is a great way to solve his boredom without disturbing the rest of the house.

 Not enough exercise